EdwardS2027/HW3/README.md

 ## Overview
 'HW3' package is created for the purpose of copying the lm() and anova() functions, which can give us the fitted linear regression model and the results of hypothesis testing:
-* 'lm2()' fits the linear regression model based on given formula and data, and returns the linear regression model and the results of hypothesis testing.
+* 'lm2()' fits the linear regression model based on given formula and data, and returns the values similar to ones given from the 'summary()'
 * 'anova2()' performs analysis of varaince on the fitted linear regression model for the purpose of hypothesis testing.